Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 6. No Visa?
 For UK nationals, the Foreign Office web site gives current travel and immigration advice, listing countries where previously issued visas will be required.
 If you arrive without a visa when it is required (say, due to emergency) you will normally be confined to the port area, maybe told to leave within some time limit.
 In the Levant, you may be turned away at the 12nm territorial water limit.
 Leisure boat crews arriving in USA without US passports or without previously issued visas will be turned away.
 Check before you visit!

 EU citizens may freely visit other EU countries.
-Otherwise immigration, is controlled by any visa or stamp noted in your passport at entry.
+Otherwise immigration is controlled by any visa or stamp noted in your passport at entry.
 All Schengen zone (see above) is treated as one coherent country; see above for usual conditions of entry.
 Longer term visas are available (residence permits).
 A few countries insist that visas must be obtained before arrival if you are not using "approved means of transport" (such as a leisure boat).
 USA is a painful example; you'll be turned away!
 Others countries (Russia, Levant and some African countries) insist on prior permission before arrival.
 Enquire of the appropriate embassy in your home country before your trip.

 Some "country regulations" pages are reached from the right hand menu.
 These are popular cruising destinations which are particularly organised (or disorganised for that matter) about their cruising regulations.
 The pages give best information available at the time of publication.
 Some also contain useful reference material for visitors - dialling codes, time zones, currency, ATM availability and any unusual cultural issues.
 For UK residents, the Foreign Office web site gives per country advice on visas, security, and civic regulations which may affect you, as well as listing current threats (if any) .

 Acknowledgements: may helpful corrections to this page by Dave, "GoBoatingNow", from http://www.cruisersforum.com